-- (ii) Market Risk the company has no exposure to any transactions denominated in a currency other than Australian dollars. - (iii) Price Risk the company is not exposed to equity securities price risk as it does not hold investments for sale or at fair value.
-The company is not exposed to commodity price risk. - (iv) Credit Risk the company has no significant concentrations of credit risk.
-It has policies in place to ensure that customers have an appropriate credit history and credit rating. - (v) Liquidity Risk the company maintains prudent liquidity management by maintaining sufficient cash and the availability of funding from credit facilities. - (vi) Cash flow and fair value interest rate risk interest-bearing assets are held with Bendigo and Adelaide Bank Limited and subject to movements in market interest.
+- Market Risk the company has no exposure to any transactions denominated in a (i) currency other than Australian dollars. - (ii) Price Risk - the company is not exposed to equity securities price risk as it does not hold investments for sale or at fair value.
+The company is not exposed to commodity price risk. - (iii) Credit Risk - the company has no significant concentrations of credit risk.
+It has policies in place to ensure that customers have an appropriate credit history and credit rating. - Liquidity Risk the company maintains prudent liquidity management by maintaining (iv) sufficient cash and the availability of funding from credit facilities. - (v) Cash flow and fair value interest rate risk - interest-bearing assets are held with Bendigo and Adelaide Bank Limited and subject to movements in market interest.
 The company has mitigated risk on long-term interest-bearing liabilities by negotiating fixed rate contracts.